Healing the whole person rather than treating a disease.

-Holistic or integrative approaches to care focus on how the physical, mental, emotional, and spiritual elements of a person are interconnected to improve and maintain health.
-Holistic approaches focus on the whole person rather than just on treating the disease.
+An integrative approach to care focuses on how the physical, mental, emotional, and spiritual elements of a person are interconnected to improve and maintain health.

-The Helen G. Nassif Community Cancer Center encourages the use of these holistic approaches as complimentary to your treatment plan.
-We work closely with all of your providers to assure that these offerings support your treatment plan—ultimately improving your quality of life.
+We encourage the use of these holistic approaches as a compliment to your treatment plan.
+We work closely with all of your providers to assure these offerings support your treatment and ultimately improve your quality of life.

-More than just relaxation and stress relief; it can actually improve your health.
-Our licensed Massage Therapists can help alleviate common side effects of chemotherapy and radiation; such as neuropathy, fatigue and post-surgical muscle pain.
+More than just relaxation, massage therapy can actually improve your health.
+Our licensed massage therapists can help alleviate common side effects of chemotherapy and radiation such as neuropathy, fatigue and post-surgical muscle pain.
 Massage is also a great way to combat the emotional strains of cancer and its treatment.

 A technique for reducing stress and promoting healing.
 The practitioner’s hands are lightly positioned in areas on or near your clothed body.
 There is no massage of manipulation of tissue during Reiki.
 People that use Reiki indicate it reduces stress, improves sleep and appetite, decreases the need for pain medication and accelerates the healing process.
 It may also reduce the unwanted side effects of radiation and drugs, including chemotherapy.